redhat-cop/infra.aap_configuration/examples/templates/README.md

     controller_workflows

         Dictionary of workflows to create.
 One example exists that will need to be filled in.
 You can also copy / paste the example for additional workflows.

+`vars/controller_execution_environments.yml`:

+    controller_execution_environments

+        Dictionary of exection environments to define.
+One example exists that will need to be filled in.
+You can also copy / paste the example for additional execution environments.

+`vars/controller_notification_templates.yml`:

+    controller_notification_templates

+        Dictionary of notification templates to create.
+One example exists that will need to be filled in.
+You can also copy / paste the example for additional notification templates.

+`vars/controller_roles.yml`:

+    controller_roles

+        Dictionary of roles to define.
+One example exists that will need to be filled in.
+You can also copy / paste the example for additional roles.

+`vars/controller_instance_groups.yml`:

+    controller_instance_groups

+        Dictionary of instance groups to create.
+One example exists that will need to be filled in.
+You can also copy / paste the example for additional instance groups.

 Dependencies
 ------------